opensearch-project/documentation-website/index.md

 [Anomaly Detection](docs/ad/) | Identify atypical data and receive automatic notifications [Asynchronous Search](docs/async/) | Run search requests in the background

-You can install OpenSearch plugins [individually](docs/install/plugins/) on existing clusters or use the [all-in-one packages](docs/install/) for new clusters.
+You can install OpenSearch plugins [individually](docs/install/plugins/) or use the [all-in-one packages](docs/install/).
 Most of these OpenSearch plugins have corresponding OpenSearch Dashboards plugins that provide a convenient, unified user interface.

 ---